atreyasha/spp-explainability/docs/develop.md

             duplicates -\> but in our case using the same test set seems to improve evaluation performance

+        2.  make statement on the competitiveness of these results

     2. Explainability

+        1.  make statement that explanations by simplifications appears to effective on the unseen evaluation set with similar scores; also a relationship can be observed with respect to the tau threshold

-        1.  discuss how transparent the regex proxy really is given how many regular expressions are picked up -\> link to how rules-based models in Arrieta et al 2020 paper can also become black-boxes -\> provide numbers of regular expressions that get captured and stored
+        2.  discuss how transparent the regex proxy really is given how many regular expressions are picked up -\> link to how rules-based models in Arrieta et al 2020 paper can also become black-boxes -\> provide numbers of regular expressions that get captured and stored

-        2.  add segment on how useful this might be to a target audience based on the three criteria, but acknowledge that this would need to be consulted with a target audience
+        3.  add segment on how useful this might be to a target audience based on the three criteria, but acknowledge that this would need to be consulted with a target audience